Trump campaign chairman Paul Manafort was just found guilty of tax and bank fraud

 Manafort, a veteran GOP operative who built a lucrative lobbying business in the early 1980s, had properties in Florida, Virginia, and New York, including an estate in the Hamptons and an apartment in Trump Tower.
 He ducked taxes by using offshore funds to buy hundreds of thousands of dollars worth of suits, antique rugs, landscaping, and other luxury items, prosecutors said.
 Evidence that he purchased a $15,000 ostrich jacket drew wide attention.

 Manafort did not testify, and his lawyers called no defense witnesses.
-They attempted instead to challenge prosecutors’ case by attacking Gates, who testified that he had committed crimes at Manafort’s behest.
+They attempted instead to challenge the prosecutors’ case by attacking Gates, who testified that he had committed crimes at Manafort’s behest.
 Gates admitted to stealing funds from Manafort and other employers.
 Manafort’s lead attorney, Kevin Downing, asserted that Gates, who had handled various tasks for Manafort, including overseeing foreign bank accounts and assisting Manafort’s tax preparation, had masterminded many of the crimes with which Manafort was charged.
 Prosecutors undercut that case by presenting witnesses and documents that showed Manafort keeping a close eye on the financial maneuvers detailed during the trial.
 They presented four years of tax returns in which Manafort stated, falsely, that he did not have foreign bank accounts, and emails in which he pressed employees and financial professionals to complete transactions prosecutors said he knew were illegal.

 “I would say he was very knowledgeable,” Heather Washkuhn, a former Manafort bookkeeper, testified.
 “He was very detail oriented.
 He approved every penny of everything we paid.”